ansible/ansible/docsite/rst/dev_guide/developing_plugins.rst

 Callback Plugins
 ----------------

 Callback plugins enable adding new behaviors to Ansible when responding to events.
-By default they are in charge of most of the output you see when running the command line programs.
+By default, callback plugins control most of the output you see when running the command line programs.

 .. _callback_examples: